elifnurturk/elifnurturk/README.md

 <h3 align="center" color="A53D27">A passionate software engineer with computer science engineering degree.</h3>

+- 👩‍🎓 I completed my bachelor's degree in computer science in Türkiye and Portugal.

+- 👩‍💻 I've gained experience working in a range of companies across Turkey, Belgium, and Cyprus.

 - 🔭 I’m currently working on **Web Projects (Vue.js with Nuxt.js & React.js with Next.js & Wordpress Elementor & SEO applications and web testing)**

 - 📫 How to reach me **elifnurturk.ent@gmail.com**